 3rd Place) Sony Xperia 5 II:

-The Sony Xperia 5 II is all about capturing the best video possible on a smartphone and in HDR.
+For the second year in a row the Sony Xperia 5 II is all about capturing the best video possible on a smartphone and in HDR.
 The kick here is that the phone is capable of 4k 120fps in full HDR which is pretty much class-leading.

 The footage below will give you a taste of what the phone can do.
 In good light, it will let you capture excellent quality 4k 120p footage with the possibility to grade as it records a gradable flat profile.
 In low light, it will be a pretty unremarkable image with grain and artifacts as could be expected from the light requirements when shooting at high speed.